SamChristy/PieChart/README.md

 A reasonably efficient* class for drawing pie charts with ImageMagick or GD in PHP.
 Intended as a learning exercise for using the NetBeans IDE and the Xdebug profiler and debugger.
 The code is available under the [GNU GPL v3.0](http://www.gnu.org/licenses/gpl-3.0.html), so feel free to use it with attribution.
-I recommend using the Imagick version, `imagick/PieChart.php` over the GD version, `gd/PieChart.php`.
+I recommend using the Imagick version, `PieChartImagick` over the GD version, `PieChartGD`.

 ### Demonstration ###
 Below is the code required to generate a pie chart and echo it to the client's browser.
 The example